- Scientific Seminars

 Laboratory of Algal biotechnology

-Our laboratory aims the employment of algae and cyanobacteria in biotechnology with a special focus on discovery and isolation of novel compounds applicable in pharmacology and biotechnology.
+Our laboratory aims at the employment of algae and cyanobacteria in food industry and biotechnology, such as e.g. utilization of the algae in waste water treatment.
+A special focus is given on the discovery and isolation of novel compounds applicable in pharmacology.

 Novel bioactive metabolites and their biosynthesis